 Dr. Nygren's review of Stephen J. Campbell and Michael W. Cole's Italian Renaissance Art appeared in the on-line review publication CAAReviews in February, 2014.

-Elizabeth Berry ('12) is working in the marketing department of the Baltimore convention center.
+Elizabeth Berry ('12) is working in the sales department of the Baltimore convention center.

 Lily Sehn ('12) will shortly graduate from the M.A. program in art history at American University.
 She is also employed in the Registrar's Office at the Smithsonian Museum of American Art.